ws1994/shanwang.github.io/_pages/about.md

 - **April 2024** One paper on blockchain and crypto is accepted by ICDCS 2024!

-- **March 2024** One paper on blockchain-based data sharing system is accepted by Elsevier JSA!
+- **March 2024** One paper on blockchain-based data sharing system is accepted by Elsevier Journal of Systems Architecture (JSA)!

 - **March 2024** I will serve as an organizing chair for The IEEE MetaCom Workshop on Secure and Trustworthy Infrastructures for Metaverse (STIM 2024)!